-In 2004 a local geology student found the skull of Fedexia striegeli in Western Pennsylvania.
-The specimen was lying at the base of a road cut that exposes the Casselman Formation.
+In 2004, a local geology student found the skull of Fedexia striegeli in Western Pennsylvania.
+The specimen lay at the base of a road cut exposing the Casselman Formation.
 The Casselman is the formation above the Ames Limestone.
-The geologic age is not exact The fossilized skull was found at the base rather than pulled from the hillside.
-Estimates place it to be around 305 million years old.
+The geologic age is not exact.
+The fossilized skull was found at the base rather than pulled from the hillside.
+Estimates place it at around 305 million years old.

 Finding any sort of amphibian fossil in Pennsylvania would be a huge deal.
-This specimen, found by Adam Striegel, a University of Pittsburgh student, pushed back the discovery of the Trematopidae, a group of carnivorous amphibians by almost 20 million years.
+This specimen, found by Adam Striegel, a University of Pittsburgh student, pushed back the earliest known record of the Trematopidae, a group of carnivorous amphibians, by almost 20 million years.

 Illustration of Fedexia striegeli by N. Tamura.